isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/HowToAccessBigQueryFromTheGoogleCloudPlatform.rst

 (slide 7 here)

-This is your personal ìDashboardî where your compute engine (A), Google APIs(C), App Engine(D), Big Query, cloud storage bucket (F) is readily accessible.
+This is your personal ‚ÄúDashboard‚Äù where your compute engine (A), Google APIs(C), App Engine(D), Big Query, cloud storage bucket (F) is readily accessible.
 Google also provides documentation for additional information if needed (E).
 Additional documentation describing how to use each component of this user interface are provided in the individual subsections of this documentation.
 We strongly recommend the user to try the risk free trial for 60 days(H).
 Once project is created the user has access to the Google cloud platform and its products (I) and (B).
 Google products and services may also be accessed through (G) the user will scroll down to to Big Query and open it.

-IF YOUR SCREEN LOOKS LIKE THIS (how do I get to the main screen?): If your screen looks like the image below (I am logged in (A in image) but I canít see my google cloud platform pages (ìDashboardî - image above)) that is because some browsers save your Google Login as a cookie, and automatically sign you in.
-To get to ìDashboardî click on the ìMy Consoleî icon in the upper right (A in the image).
+IF YOUR SCREEN LOOKS LIKE THIS (how do I get to the main screen?): If your screen looks like the image below (I am logged in (A in image) but I can‚Äôt see my google cloud platform pages (‚ÄúDashboard‚Äù - image above)) that is because some browsers save your Google Login as a cookie, and automatically sign you in.
+To get to ‚ÄúDashboard‚Äù click on the ‚ÄúMy Console‚Äù icon in the upper right (A in the image).
 This will always take you to the main dashboard screen.

 (Insert slide 4)